-4. Before the school can access your child's public benefits or insurance programs or private insurance proceeds
+4. Before the school can access your child's public benefits or insurance program or private insurance proceeds

-With your consent, the school may use Medicaid or other public benefits or insurance programs or your private insurance to provide or pay for special education or related services.
-The school cannot require you to sign up for public benefits or insurance programs or incur any out-of-pocket expenses.
+With your consent, the school may use Medicaid or other public benefits or insurance or your private insurance to provide or pay for special education or related services.
+If you decline to give consent for the school to bill Medicaid or your private insurance for covered services in your child's IEP or individualized family service plan (IFSP), the school must continue to provide all required IEP or IFSP services at no cost to you.